MiataMike/StampCodec/README.md

 # StampCodec

-This C library contains the function used to build the codec message from data
+This ICD contains the formatting used to build the MOSA's message, the C implementation and data stream files.

-## capture file
+The MOSA powers up and calibrates, then immediately starts sending data at a rate of approximately a message every .7 seconds using UART and USB if available.
+If UART is used, it will be formatted using the codec below.
+USB omits the packet overhead and only sends the 'blob' data.
-This file is an example of the data stream captured using realterm
+The MOSA does not need to accept any commands to send data.

-The format goes like this
+## Data Format Specification
 - Start byte (1B)
 - Status bytes (3B)
 - Blob length (2B)